Mechanism of Action

 - Strong

 Energy available at the right pace: iodine contributes to normal energy-yielding metabolism.
-Thyroid hormones regulate resting energy expenditure.
-In individuals with suboptimal intake, supplementation improves basal metabolic markers.
+Thyroid hormones set resting energy expenditure, what the body consumes while doing nothing at all.

 - Strong

-Nerves that transmit quickly and cleanly: iodine contributes to the normal functioning of the nervous system.
-Thyroid hormones take part in myelination, the formation of the sheath that protects nerves.
-They also support nerve conduction speed in adults.
+Nerves that transmit quickly and cleanly: iodine contributes to normal functioning of the nervous system.
+Thyroid hormones take part in myelination, the formation of the sheath that protects nerves and speeds signal transmission.

 Skin that renews properly: iodine contributes to the maintenance of normal skin.
 Thyroid hormones support the renewal of epidermal cells and the regulation of skin hydration.